 Artist Biography

-Abraham Babajide Cole is a Nigerian-born multidisciplinary artist working across painting, drawing, illustration, sculpture, textile printmaking, and digital design.
-His practice is deeply rooted in visual storytelling, drawing inspiration from nature, antiques, cultural memory, and the layered experiences of migration, identity, and the human condition.
+Abraham Babajide Cole is a Nigerian-born multidisciplinary artist whose work spans painting, drawing, sculpture, textile printmaking, and digital design.
+His practice explores migration, identity, cultural memory, and the human condition through visual storytelling and material experimentation.

 CV | Abraham Babajide Cole